UCSF-TI/tipcc-web/docs/software/software-repositories.md

   </td>
   <td>
   <strong>XZ Utils: General-purpose Data Compression Software</strong><br>
   XZ Utils is free general-purpose data compression software with a high compression ratio.
 XZ Utils were written for POSIX-like systems, but also work on some not-so-POSIX systems.
 XZ Utils are the successor to LZMA Utils.
 The core of the XZ Utils compression code is based on LZMA SDK, but it has been modified quite a lot to be suitable for XZ Utils.
 The primary compression algorithm is currently LZMA2, which is used inside the .xz container format.
 With typical files, XZ Utils create 30 % smaller output than gzip and 15 % smaller output than bzip2.
-Example: <code>xz --version</code>.<br>
+Example: <code>xz --version</code> and <code>xzcat file.txt.xz</code>.<br>
   URL: <a href="https://tukaani.org/xz/">https://tukaani.org/xz/</a><br>
   </td>
  </tr>